RealImage/bifrost/README.md

 #### [`bfid`](cmd/bfid)

 `bfid` prints the UUID derived from a bifrost identity.
-If the `-namespace` option flag isn't provided, NamespaceBifrost is used.
-If environment variable `BFID_NAMESPACE=<uuid>` is set, it has precedence over the flag.

 `bfid` takes only one input file and prints the UUID associated with it.
 The input file must be a PEM encoded file containing an ECDSA public key or private key.
 Public keys must be in PKIX DER, ASN.1 format.
 Private keys can either be in SEC.1 or PKCS#8 DER, ASN.1 format.

+The Bifrost Identifier Namespace may be set by passing the `-namespace` option flag or the environment variable `BFID_NAMESPACE`.
+The environment variable takes precedence over the flag.
+If unset, `bifrost.Namespace` is used.

 #### [`issuer`](cmd/issuer)